PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-13 17:16:24
+Last updated: 2024-04-13 17:16:57
-Random Quote: Keys, scumbag.
-It's the universal symbol for keys. - Mike Ehrmantraut
+Random Quote: If you waste time trying to get people to love you, you'll end up the most popular dead man in town.  -  Bronn